-We all know that hard use and abuse of most engines reduces longevity and reliability quickly.
-Also, major modifications like suspension lifts, bigger tires, heavy accessories and bumpers, engine tunes all decrease engine longevity since it needs to work a lot harder to haul the extra weight around even when unladen.
+We all know that the hard use and abuse of most engines reduce longevity and reliability very quickly.
+Also, major modifications like bigger tires, heavy accessories, bumpers, towing, and engine tunes all decrease engine longevity since it needs to work a lot harder to haul the extra weight around even when unladen.

 3.5 EcoBoost Reliability

 EcoBoost was a major engineering and technological step for Ford.
-It is built Ford tough and is a sophisticated engine design that offers plenty of grunt to pull a load and runs silky smooth on the highway.
+It is built Ford tough and is a sophisticated engine design that offers plenty of oomph to pull a load while running silky-smooth on the highway.
 It was a 6-cylinder that could perform like an 8-cylinder while using a lot less fuel.
-It’s a very well put together engine and fairly low on maintenance.
+It’s a very well-put-together engine and fairly low on maintenance.

 This direct fuel injection with dual overhead cams offers 365 HP & 420 TQ (Raptor’s 3.5L – 450 HP & 510 TQ).
 The beauty of it all is that the engine maintains 90% peak torque from only 1,700 RPM all the way to 5,000 RPM

 Now that’s pretty decent if you ask me!
 Perfect for hauling heavy loads or towing.
 Good low down torque for going off-road too!